magomimmo/modern-cljs/doc/tutorial-14.md

 )
 ```

+> NOTE 2: In the Restful community, which I'm starting to appreciated a
+> lot, that whould be a blasphemy, because the Shopping Calculator is an
+> application resource which is safe and idempotent, in Restful
+> parlance, and we should have used the default GET verb/method.

 Now reload the `shopping.html` page and click again the `Calculate`
 button.
 You should now receive a message with the values of the input
 fields of the Shopping Calculator form.